Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity

 As before, we restrict the set of edges to which weight can be added to in each network.
 We restrict this to be the set of currently existing edges, enforcing that no new edges can be added.
 Additionally, we restrict the total weight that an edge can have.
 Table \ref{tbl:wr_e} reports the initial number of incorrectly classified nodes and the amount of weight added to each network.
 Table \ref{tbl:wr_t} reports the run time of each method.

-For all networks except Caviar6, we are able to add less than $12\%$ of initial total weight to the network in order to return to the desired clustering.
+For all networks except Caviar6 and London Gangs, we are able to add less than $12\%$ of the initial total weight to the network in order to return to the desired clustering.
 With Caviar6, we see that this percentage is much higher, at $17\%$ of the initial total weight.
 This is likely due to the large disparity in distribution of edge weights; there are a few nodes with a lot of weight on incident edges, but many nodes with a small amount of weight on incident edges.
 Being able to correctly classify these nodes with a small amount of weight on incident edges takes much more weight.
-Similarly to the unweighted case, the post processing is able to reduce the total weight added by a small amount, but this decrease is nowhere near as significant as in the unweighted case.
+Similarly to the unweighted case, the post-processing is able to reduce the total weight added by a small amount, but this decrease is not as significant as in the unweighted case.
 In the case of London Gangs, the heuristic determines the problem is infeasible with edge restrictions.
 The weights on this network were randomly generated, so we know the heuristic is incorrect in this determination; by adding weights such that every edge in the network has the same weight, the optimal clustering will be the same as in the unweighted network.
 This highlights that adding weights in a greedy fashion may prevent the problem from being solved correctly.

 We next report results on weighted networks without edge restrictions.
 Table \ref{tbl:wu_e} reports the initial number of incorrectly classified nodes, as well as the number of edges added to each network to reach the desired communities.
 Table \ref{tbl:wu_t} reports the run time of each method.